mnebuerquo/diaper-demo/presentation.md

 My observations:

 * If there is only one child, React can figure out to replace it.
-* If there are some more unique classes added to each child, React can figure out which is which.
+* If there are some more unique classes added to each child, React has a better chance of figuring it out.
 * Sometimes React will merge content from two different divs into one, because it thinks they are the same structure.
 * There is some content about this in the React docs for `hydrate` and an issue in Github for react as well.
 These have a lot of helpful info.

+---

+# Get a Chainsaw Hand

+Let's prevent Zombies taking over our pages.

+1. Give the Diapers some semi-unique names.
+2. Dispatch an action when an error is caught.
+3. Pass an initial state to the client.
+4. Render identical content in SSR and first client-side render.
+5. Re-try the render in a second pass and catch the error.

 --

-Set some state to tell it to re-render the broken components in a second pass.
+Apocalypse averted!

 ---